-Why do some people say or think GMOs are bad?
+Are GMOs bad?
+Why do some people think GMOs are harmful?

-Labeling something non-GMO does not necessarily mean that there is or ever was a GMO variant of that food or product.
+Labeling something as “non-GMO” doesn’t necessarily mean that there is, or ever has been, a GMO variant of that product.
+For example:

-- There are no GMOs in milk, so there’s no such thing as non-GMO yogurt or any other dairy product
+- There are no GMOs in milk, so there’s no such thing as 'non-GMO yogurt' or any other type of GMO dairy product

 - There are no GMO nuts on the market and to claim otherwise is, well, nuts

 - There’s no GMO popcorn and none available to grow for use as popcorn